bradleyrumball/epiCas/README.md

 * Provides a generator to create a model (if not already there) and adds the appropriate migrations, routes, and views

 ### Prerequisites

-A Rails app (3.2 or above).
-The gem will install Devise et al for you.
+* A Rails application (3.2 or above)

 ### Usage

-1. Remove the ```config/initializers/devise.rb``` file if you have one already.
+1. Set up a project using the provided Rails template.

-2. Add the devise ldap gem to your Gemfile (temporary until it gets put on rubygems):
+2. Add the gem to your Gemfile:

+    **Computer Science students:**
     ```
-    gem 'devise_ldap_authenticatable', github: 'cschiewek/devise_ldap_authenticatable'
-    ```

-3. Add the gem to your Gemfile:

-    **Genesys/Hut/Crossover students:**
-    ```
-    gem "epi_cas", git: "git@git.genesys-solutions.org.uk:gems/epi_cas.git"
+    gem "epi_cas", git: "git@git.shefcompsci.org.uk:gems/epi_cas.git"
     ```

     **epiGenesys staff:**